 Our policy on articles about therapies

 Articles on therapies that we post on the Art of Autism are articles that treat people with dignity and that are in alignment with our mission – such as music and art therapy, equestrian therapy, and therapies which empower the person to have control over their emotions and enhance their lives, such as social stories.
 We do not post articles that are about curing autism or about what caused a person’s autism, such as vaccine articles.
-We do post articles from autistic people about therapies they believe helped them.
+We do post articles from autistic people about therapies they believe helped them or hindered them.
+We do not endorse any individual therapist or program.

 What we don’t post